70+ Body Parts in Chinese: A Complete List of Body-related Words and Idioms

 For example, the body parts deck on the online language program FluentU is interactive, showing you definitions and other learning aids as you hover over words.
-The flashcards are also connected to the app’s video library, so you can watch Chinese movie trailers, music videos and talk show clips that feature the words you click on.
+The flashcards are also connected to the app’s video library, so you can see them in context.

 To be specific when you’re at the spa